 A debit card looks and acts like a credit card, but it's powered by your checking account.
-With a tap, you can make a purchase or complete bank account transactions at an ATM, and you can even use them for online orders.
-They're a convenient way to spend money from your checking account without toting around your checkbook.
+With a tap, you can make a purchase or complete bank account transactions at an ATM.
+You can also use debit cards to make online or in-app purchases.
+They're a convenient way to spend money from your checking account without using cash or checks.

-Read on to learn more about what debit cards can do, how they differ from credit cards, and their advantages and disadvantages.
+Explore what debit cards can do, how they differ from credit cards and their advantages and disadvantages.

-A debit card is a payment card issued by your financial institution in conjunction with a checking account.
-While it looks like a credit card and may bear a major credit card company logo such as Visa® or Mastercard®, a debit card actually works like a check.
+A debit card is a payment card issued by your financial institution and linked directly to your checking account.
+While it looks like a credit card and may display a major card network logo such as Visa® or Mastercard®, it functions more like a digital version of a check.

-In addition to using debit cards for payments, you can also use them at ATMs to withdraw, deposit and transfer money as well as check your balance.
+Beyond making purchases, debit cards also allow you to send money to another person, withdraw, deposit and transfer money at ATMs, as well as check your account balance.

-When you open a checking account, you'll typically be issued a debit card — either immediately at the bank branch or shortly after via mail.
-Your debit card number isn't the same as your checking account number.
-Instead, it's a 16-digit code like credit cards have that makes electronic and digital transactions possible.
+When you open a checking account, you'll typically receive a debit card — either immediately at the bank branch or shortly after by mail.
+The card has a unique 16-digit number, separate from your checking account number, which enables electronic and digital transactions.

 If you're trying to decide when to use a debit vs. a credit card, consider each card's features that may make one a better fit than the other in certain financial situations.